FriendsOfSymfony/FOSRestBundle/README.md

 RestBundle
 ==========

-This Bundle provides various tools to rapidly develop RESTful API's with Symfony2.
+This bundle provides various tools to rapidly develop RESTful API's with Symfony2.

 Its currently under development so key pieces that are planned are still missing.

-For now the Bundle provides a view layer to enable output format agnostic Controllers, which includes the ability to handle redirects differently.
+For now the Bundle provides a view layer to enable output format agnostic Controllers, which includes the ability to handle redirects differently based on a service container aware Serializer service that can lazy load encoders and normalizers.

 Furthermore a custom route loader can be used to when following a method naming convention to automatically provide routes for multiple actions by simply configuring the name of a controller.

-Eventually the goal is to also support RESTful decoding of request headers and body, serializing of form's into different formats and assisting in returning correct HTTP status codes.
-Generation of REST API end user documentation is also a goal.
+It also has support for RESTful decoding of HTTP request body and Accept headers as well as a custom Exception controller that assists in using appropriate HTTP status codes.

+Eventually the bundle will also provide normalizers for form and validator instances as well as provide a solution to generation end user documentation describing the REST API.

 Installation
 ============